Feature Image of Salesforce REST API Endpoints

 Introduction

 Salesforce is a cloud-based customer relationship management (CRM) platform that helps businesses of all sizes manage their customer interactions, sales, and marketing activities.
-With over 150,000 customers worldwide, Salesforce has become one of the most widely used CRM solutions in the market.

 One of the key features of Salesforce is its REST API, which allows developers to interact with the platform’s data and functionality using a variety of programming languages and tools.
 While the Salesforce REST API is primarily designed for developers, it can also be a valuable tool for business users who want to improve their productivity, automate their workflows, and integrate Salesforce with other systems and applications.